Go to Reviews.org AU Edition

 Cove: Best for basics

 Cove gives you top-notch security sensors and equipment for impressively low prices.
-It’s like a comfy middle ground between a fancy, big-name company like Vivint and a super affordable DIY company like Ring.
+It’s like a comfy middle ground between a fancy, big-name company like Vivint and a super affordable DIY security system company like Ring.

 All you have to do is connect your system to the monitoring station (which is super quick and easy to do through the control panel) and place your sensors where you want them.